SOURCE WATER PROTECTION PLANS

-Source Water Protection Plans - 2019 Draft Updates
+Source Water Protection Plan Updates - Submitted 2019

-We will also continue to accept comments on an ongoing basis for future plan updates.
+We will continue to accept comments on an ongoing basis for future source water protection plan updates.
 You may provide input online through our online feedback form or by mail to West Virginia American Water, Attention: Source Water Protection State Lead, 1600 Pennsylvania Avenue, Charleston, WV 25302.

 Source Water Protection Plans Approved by WVDHHR

-We have submitted a Source Water Protection Plan (SWPP) for each of our water systems to the West Virginia Department of Health and Human Resources (WVDHHR) for review in accordance with state regulations.
-WVDHHR approved each of our submitted SWPPs in 2016 following a thorough review and public comment period.
+In 2016, WVDHHR approved each of our submitted SWPPs following a thorough review and public comment period.
 Links to the public version of each plan developed in 2016 are provided below.

 Bluefield Source Water Protection Plan